appthrust/capt/docs/design/controlplane/endpoint-management.md

 This document describes the design and implementation details of endpoint management in the CAPTControlPlane controller.
 The endpoint management system is responsible for retrieving and propagating EKS cluster endpoint information from Terraform-managed resources to Cluster API resources.

+## Design Decision

+The CAPTControlPlane is solely responsible for managing the ControlPlaneEndpoint.
+This decision is based on the following principles:

+1. **Single Responsibility**
+   - The endpoint is a fundamental attribute of the Control Plane
+   - Control Plane controller has direct access to Terraform resources containing endpoint information
+   - This aligns with the principle that each component should have a single, well-defined responsibility

+2. **Information Flow**
+   - Natural flow: Terraform → Control Plane → Cluster
+   - Cluster acts as a consumer of endpoint information
+   - This maintains a clear, unidirectional flow of information

+3. **Implementation Consistency**
+   - Aligns with CAPI patterns and best practices
+   - Simplifies the management and debugging of endpoint-related issues
+   - Reduces duplication and potential inconsistencies

 ## Architecture

 ### Component Interaction